Bolliger & Mabillard

 Bolliger & Mabillard, officially Bolliger & Mabillard Consulting Engineers, Inc. and often abbreviated B&M, is a roller coaster design consultancy based in Monthey, Switzerland.
-The company was founded in 1988 by Walter Bolliger and Claude Mabillard, both of whom had worked for Giovanola.
+The company was founded in 1988 by engineers Walter Bolliger and Claude Mabillard, both of whom had worked for Giovanola.

 B&M has pioneered several new ride technologies, most notably the inverted roller coaster and the box-section track.
 In 2016, the company completed its 100th roller coaster.
-B&M produces nine types of coaster models: Stand-Up Coaster, Inverted Coaster, Floorless Coaster, Flying Coaster, Hyper Coaster, Dive Coaster, Sitting Coaster, Wing Coaster and Family Coaster.
+B&M currently produces ten types of coaster models: Stand-Up Coaster, Inverted Coaster, Floorless Coaster, Flying Coaster, Hyper Coaster, Dive Coaster, Sitting Coaster, Wing Coaster, Family Coaster, and most recently, the Surf Coaster.
 Though B&M has not used the term, the company has also manufactured three giga coasters.

 History

 Roots

-Walter Bolliger and Claude Mabillard started working for Giovanola, a manufacturing company who supplied rides to Intamin, in the 1970s.
-During their time at Giovanola, they helped design the company's first stand-up roller coaster, Shockwave (at Six Flags Magic Mountain).
-They also worked on other projects, such as Z-Force (at Six Flags Great America).
-Bolliger & Mabillard left Giovanola, but the company continued to use their track design; the company's roller coasters Goliath (at Six Flags Magic Mountain) and Titan (at Six Flags Over Texas), use a track style very similar to B&M's.
+Walter Bolliger and Claude Mabillard started working for Giovanola, a manufacturing company which supplied rides to Intamin, in the 1970s.
+During their time at Giovanola, they helped design the company's first stand-up roller coaster, Shockwave at Six Flags Magic Mountain.
+They also worked on other projects, such as Z-Force at Six Flags Great America.
+Bolliger & Mabillard left Giovanola, but the company continued to use that track design; their roller coasters, Goliath at Six Flags Magic Mountain and Titan at Six Flags Over Texas, use a track style very similar to B&M's.

 Launch

-In 1987, Giovanola underwent a change of management, and B&M decided to leave and create their own company.
-At the time, B&M employed four people, including two draftsmen: Bolliger and Mabillard.
+In 1987, the pair decided to leave and create their own company.
+At the time, B&M employed four people, including themselves as two draftsmen.
 When B&M was created, the pair had agreed not to make any more amusement attractions.
-However, Robert Mampe, Six Flags Great America's staff engineer, had worked with both men during the construction of Z-Force; he contacted the newly-formed company and asked them to reconfigure the cars for their Giovanola-built, Intamin bobsled coaster, to be relocated from Six Flags Great Adventure.
+However, Robert Mampe, Six Flags Great America's staff engineer, had worked with both men during the construction of Z-Force; he contacted the newly-formed company and asked them to reconfigure the cars for its Giovanola-built, Intamin bobsled coaster, to be relocated from Six Flags Great Adventure.